 Babies and young children were the most susceptible to smallpox.
 Survivors were often left with mild to substantial scarring, especially on their faces.
 The disease also could cause blindness.

 During the 20th century, about 300 million people died from smallpox.
 As recently as 1967, approximately 15 million people contracted the potentially deadly disease.
-During that same year the WHO ramped up efforts to develop an effective vaccine, and see it distributed around the world.
+During that same year the WHO ramped up efforts to develop an effective shot, and see it distributed around the world.